 Personal/Employment Data – Personal and employment data such as date of birth and date of hire are necessary for determining eligibility and plan participation dates.
-Termination dates help your TPA determine who is eligible for employer contributions, who needs to receive a distribution, and how many eligible participants a plan has at year end.
+Termination dates help determine who is eligible for employer contributions, who needs to receive a distribution, and how many eligible participants a plan has at year end.
 Social Security numbers are used for employee identification purposes and are also necessary for reporting taxable distributions on Form 1099-R and other tax-related reporting to the IRS or DOL.
-In addition, reporting any special types of employees (leased employees, union, non-resident aliens, etc.) assists a TPA with determining who is or is not an eligible plan participant.
+In addition, reporting any special types of employees (leased employees, union, non-resident aliens, etc.) assist with determining who is or is not an eligible plan participant.

-Mergers/Acquisitions – Any changes in ownership and any mergers or acquisitions during the plan year should be reported to your TPA at least annually, but ideally these types of changes should be reported before they occur.
+Mergers/Acquisitions – Any changes in ownership and any mergers or acquisitions during the plan year should be reported at least annually, but ideally these types of changes should be reported before they occur.
 Acquiring new businesses could force an employer to become a controlled group which could require the plan to cover additional employees for plan eligibility, testing, and contributions.

-So, when your TPA presses you for information, keep in mind that this process is not intended to feel like an interrogation.
+So, when your actuary or TPA presses you for information, keep in mind that this process is not intended to feel like an interrogation.
 These requests not only help us to complete the basic annual testing and tax reporting requirements, but they also help us determine if your plan would be at risk during an IRS or DOL audit.